Exercise for a New and Exhausted Mum

 THINGS TO CONSIDER

-Repairing Diastasis – it is very common after childbirth that women experience a separation of the abdominals – aka the six-pack muscles, this is called Diastasis.
+it is very common after childbirth that women experience a separation of the abdominals – aka the six-pack muscles, this is called Diastasis.
 Your care provider can check this for you when you return for your six-week check-up.
 If this is severe enough, you may need to work with a physical therapist to help draw the muscles back together.
 So, when easing back to an abdominal workout, be mindful not to overdo it.

-Wobbly joints – the hormone that is responsible for softening the ligaments and joints during pregnancy and childbirth, can stay in the body for up to six months, or longer if you’re breastfeeding.
+The hormone that is responsible for softening the ligaments and joints during pregnancy and childbirth, can stay in the body for up to six months, or longer if you’re breastfeeding.
 This hormone is called relaxin and prepares the pelvis for delivery of the baby by softening the ligaments between the bones of the pelvis.
 This can lead to wobbly, unstable joints and a loose pelvis.
 Again, just be mindful that the activity that you choose is not too jerky in movement.

 TYPES OF EXERCISE

 Walking is one of the easiest ways to ease into a fitness routine after giving birth.
 Your baby will love the fresh air too!
-Everything from a leisurely stroll to a pumped-up power walk can do wonders for you and your body.
+Everything from a leisurely stroll to a pumped-up power walk can do wonders for your mind and your body.
 Carrying the baby in a baby carrier will also give you an automatic extra ‘weight’ that can increase the benefits.
 Hester says that this is the first form of exercise she started doing after giving birth and was a great way of losing baby weight.

 The water supports you – making swimming the perfect low-impact weightless exercise, and your baby learns to be confident in the water.
 There are also lots of mother and baby swimming sessions that are, as well as being good exercise, a great way to meet other mums.